 Located downtown Hickory, the Center Theater opened in 1942.
-It closed in 1972 and was demolished in September 2007 to make room for a parking lot.
+It closed in 1972 following a period screening adult movies.
+It was demolished in September 2007 to make room for a parking lot.
 It had first run movies, and kiddie days on Saturdays, for only one thin dime.

 The Center Theater was segregated until the 1960’s when seating for African-Americans was admitted down on the main floor.
 Seating otherwise was in a dark dirty balcony.
 Drinks and popcorn were brought up stairs to the African-American patrons.
 Ticket windows were seperate from whites.
 “No Restrooms for Coloreds” was posted on a sign.